nicholasericksen/website/articles/SDK-or-Pure-HTTP/README.md

-# SDK of Pure HTTP?
+# SDK or Pure HTTP?

 Whenever I try and integrate with a new system and leverage there API it always seems I am faced with two choices; use pure HTTP requests or try there SDK for whatever specific language.